OBDS-Training/OBDS_Open_Workshop_Materials/1_Conda_intro.md

 So far we have been working with the (default) base environment.
 However, conda environments are great to have isolated development environments to test new software or install conflicting dependencies.
 They are also useful to share (export) production environments with anybody else (reproducible science).
 We are going to make 2 new enviroments - one with macs2 and python2.7 and the other will be python 3.6 and we will have all our main software.

-- In order to get help about conda environments, do:
+**- In order to get help about conda environments, do:

 ```$ conda env -h ```
-- To get a list of existing environments, type:
+**- To get a list of existing environments, type:

 ```$ conda env list```

-- It is also possible to get specific help and examples of a subcommand:
+**- It is also possible to get specific help and examples of a subcommand:
 ```$ conda env list -h```

-- Let's now create a new environment to test the latest MACS2:
+**- Let's now create a new environment to test the latest MACS2:

-1) search package
+**1) search package
 ```$ conda search macs2```

-2) create a new conda environment with the desired packages
+**2) create a new conda environment with the desired packages
 ```$ conda create -n macs2-env macs2```

-3)  activate new conda environment
+**3)  activate new conda environment
 ```$ conda activate macs2-env```

-4)  check the current active conda environment
+**4)  check the current active conda environment
 ```$ conda env list```

-5) check out your software has installed properly
+**5) check out your software has installed properly
 ```$  macs2 -h```

-6) check which version of python you have in this enviroment
+**6) check which version of python you have in this enviroment
 ```$ python --version```

-Now, everything you install go into the active environment (e.g. macs2-env):
+**Now, everything you install go into the active environment (e.g. macs2-env):
 ```$ conda list```

 We will use this macs2 environment later in the course in a peakcalling exercise.
 If you had other software that depended on python 2.7 you might want to install it in this environment too.
 However at the moment we do not.

-7) For now you can go back to the base environment by doing:
+**7) For now you can go back to the base environment by doing:

 ```$ conda activate base```

-8) you can get a list of the different enviroments you have created by doing:
+**8) you can get a list of the different enviroments you have created by doing:

 ``` $ conda env list```

-9) If you wanted a record of your software environment or wanted to share it so others could replicate it, it is possible to export and likewise import conda environments:
+**9) If you wanted a record of your software environment or wanted to share it so others could replicate it, it is possible to export and likewise import conda environments:

 ```
 # export
 $ conda env export -n macs2-env
 ```
-10) you can actually redirect the output to a file that you can share
+**10) you can actually redirect the output to a file that you can share

 ```$ conda env export -n macs2-env > env.yml```

-11) see what's inside
+**11) see what's inside

 ```$ cat env.yml```

-12) the conda environment can now be re-created in another conda installation
+**12) the conda environment can now be re-created in another conda installation

 ```$ conda env create -n macs2-env-copy2 -f env.yml ```

-13) Lets activate the macs2-env-copy2 environment and start adding some other packages to practise how to install packages one by one.
+**13) Lets activate the macs2-env-copy2 environment and start adding some other packages to practise how to install packages one by one.

 ```
 # activate environment
 $ conda activate macs2-env-copy2
 ```

-14) lets install some more bioinformatics into the environment one by one.
+**14) lets install some more bioinformatics into the environment one by one.
 Using conda install add pandas (a python package), bedtools and samtools to the macs2-env-copy2 environment